brownbelt/UAC/README.md

 HOW TO USE:

-Drop the fake.cab into your c:\users\\%username%\downloads folder (or change it in the source code ;)
+Drop a cab file named "fake.cab" into your c:\users\\%username%\downloads folder (or change it in the source code ;)

-Run lpe.exe  .... this will drop the contents of our cab file into system32 (if you use the supplied cab file it will drop a file name "evil.dll" into system32)!
+Run lpe.exe  .... this will drop the contents of our cab file into system32

 HOW THIS WORKS: